joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 databases.
 So my hope in this post is do describe the benefits of an SQL database, go over the basic synax of SQL,

-# A Simple Example Of an SQL Database
+# A Simple Example SQL Database

-Before generalizing, it would be good to begin with a simple example.
+It is instructive to begin with a simple example.
 The most important takeaway about SQL databases is that a database is a collection of two-dimensional tables.
 Each table has a fixed number of rows and columns.
-This may seem limited, but as you will see later this simplification becomes incredibly powerful.
+This may seem like a very limited design, but as you will see later this simplification, along with the necessary opeations, becomes incredibly powerful.

 As a simple example of a relational database, supposed we want to describe a schema for a database of recipes.